gabrif9/weather-app/README.md

 - 🌍 Add an interactive map using Leaflet and OpenStreetMap.
     Allow users to select cities directly from the map and see real-time weather data

+## 📂 Project Structure

+The frontend part of the application is organized as follows (inside `src/app`):

+- **components/**
+  Contains all the Angular components used to build the application’s UI.

+- **customPipes/**
+  Contains custom pipes, e.g., for scenarios like sanitizing URLs before rendering them safely.

+- **models/**
+  Contains TypeScript interfaces used to strongly type and model the data received from APIs.

+- **services/**
+  Contains Angular services used to handle API calls and manage external data.

+- **environments/**
+  Contains environment-specific files (`environment.ts`, `env.prod.ts`) to store environment variables like the OpenWeather API key.

+- **signal.ts**
+  Contains global signals, used to enable communication between different components in a reactive and lightweight way.

+This structure helps keep the code modular, maintainable, and easy to extend in the future.

 ## 🚀 Getting Started

 1. Clone this repository: